What Is DO-178C/ED-12C Compliance?

 - In most cases the target for approval is a military agency rather than the FAA or EASA (European Union Aviation Safety Agency).

-- The military/customer receives and reviews all documents, not just the Plan for Software Aspects of Certification (PSAC), Safety Assurance System (SAS), and CI.
+- The military/customer receives and reviews all documents, not just the Plan for Software Aspects of Certification (PSAC) and Safety Assurance System (SAS).

 RTCA/EUROCAE Certification Bodies